FAIRMetrics/Metrics/MaturityIndicators/Gen2/Gen2_MI_I2B.md

 ### Why should we measure it?
 It is not possible to unambiguously interpret metadata represented as simple keywords or other non-qualified symbols.
 For interoperability, it must be possible to identify data that can be integrated like-with-like.
 This requires that the data, and the provenance descriptors of the data, should (where reasonable) use vocabularies and terminologies that are, themselves, FAIR.

-In this strict metric, we test if the vocabulary terms resolve to machine-readable linked data.
-A second Metric (Gen2-FM-I2A) is looser than this metric.
+In this strict Maturity Indicator, we test if the vocabulary terms resolve to machine-readable linked data.
+A second Maturity Indicator (Gen2-FM-I2A) is looser than this MI.

 ### What must be provided for the measurement?